GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

 increase in purchase intent indicators.

-To get a wake lock, call `navigator.wakeLock.request()`, it returns a `WakeLockSentinel` object,  used to “release” the wake lock.
+To get a wake lock, call `navigator.wakeLock.request()`, it returns a `WakeLockSentinel` object,  used to "release" the wake lock.

 <br style="clear:both;">